Degwy/budgeting/e2e/README.md

 The integration between Budget module and Reports module will be tested to make sure that the charts in Reports module are a mirror to what being added to Budget module.

 ## 2.3.
 Training Required
 Since we are going to create data on the fly, there is a need to know how to reset defaultTransactions to have the upper hand on test data.
+Also,  search is needed to know how to run automated test using npm.
 Except that, no new training should be required to achieve the testing goals enumerated in this plan.

 # 3. Scope